menusal/menusal.github.io/_posts/2023-02-22-USE-SIGNALS.md

 // Define a signal for the current count value const [countSignal, setCountSignal] = createSignal(0);

-// Define a Preact component that uses the countSignal const CounterWithSignal = () => {
+// Define a React component that uses the countSignal const CounterWithSignal = () => {
   // Use the countSignal to get the current count value and a setter function const [count, setCount] = useSignal(countSignal);